|(Updated on Tuesday 18th October 2016 11:41am)|

 Read what Gareth and his father have to say about the throwing seat and Remap Gloucestershire by following this.

-The REMAP Gloucester panel was formed in 1980.
 Peter Gearing (a very appropriate name!), who was the panel's chairman for many years until he retired in 1990, explained how the panel was setup as part of our 25th anniversary celebrations in 2005.
 Peter sadly died shortly after this celebration.

 "The Gloucestershire Remap panel was set up at the instigation of Neil McClellon, Director of Social Services at Gloucestershire County Council.
 Neil had previously been director of Social Services in another county, which had a strong Remap panel.
 He invited engineers and Occupational Therapists to attend a meeting at Shire Hall in July 1980.
 80 people attended the meeting, which elected a steering committee to form a constitution.
 In September 1980 the panel was formally set up.